domiyanyue/my_notes/SYCLTutorials/SYCL_hello_world.md

     ...
     }
 ```
-A SYCL **queue** connects **command groups** with certain device.
+A SYCL **queue** connects **command groups** with a certain device.
 In this example, We first construct a
-queue specifying all **command groups** submited by this queue will run on `device_selector` (argument).
+queue specifying all **command groups** submitted by this queue will run on `device_selector` (argument).
 Then we submit a
 command group to the device asynchronously.
-The submit command will return immediately and the execution of command group will start later.
+The submit command will return immediately and the execution of the command group will start later.

 * **Specify Accessors**